Web analytics: Web analytics Categories

-Historically, web analytics has been used to refer to on-site visitor measurement.
+In the past, web analytics has been used to refer to on-site visitor measurement.
 However, this meaning has become blurred, mainly because vendors are producing tools that span both categories.
 Many different vendors provide on-site web analytics software and services.
 There are two main technical ways of collecting the data.
 The first and traditional method, server log file analysis, reads the logfiles in which the web server records file requests by browsers.
 The second method, page tagging, uses JavaScript embedded in the webpage to make image requests to a third-party analytics-dedicated server, whenever a webpage is rendered by a web browser or, if desired, when a mouse click occurs.
 Both collect data that can be processed to produce web traffic reports.